Later Life Letters

 4. There is no Right or Wrong way to do This

-The attached are only to be used as examples - to give you ideas.
+The examples below are only to be used as examples - to give you ideas.
 What you produce will have to be something that you feel comfortable in producing, in each case the written style of the social worker and the information available will be different.

 It is a good idea to write the letter in sections, for instance the legal situation could be separate from the more personal information.
 Initially adopters and the adopted child will need a simple explanation to share with the family and friends, this can then be built up in to the full and true story of events.
 As stated earlier, in very difficult telling situations it is a good idea to have two letters.